Forest904/Beathub/README.md

 - No burner detected: Verify `cdrecord`/`wodim` is installed and accessible; try running with admin/root if required
 - Rate limits or spotDL failures: Try lowering `SPOTDL_THREADS` (e.g., `1`), ensure your own Spotify credentials are set (used by both the app and spotDL), and consider switching audio source (`SPOTDL_AUDIO_SOURCE`) if throttling persists.

-## SpotDL API Pipeline

-The app now uses the SpotDL Python API directly (no CLI subprocesses).
-Goals achieved:
-- Use SpotDL’s `Song` model for richer, consistent metadata.
-- Configure via `config.py` defaults and `.env` overrides.
-- Lyrics come via SpotDL providers and are exported to `.txt` when embedded.
-- Local filesystem storage remains the same.

 ## Development